-• ERC Starting Grant "10000 DIGITS".
+- ERC Starting Grant "10000 DIGITS".
 This project led by Pierre Lairez spans for five years starting from April 2022.
 It funds three PhD theses and three 2-year post-doctoral positions.
-Its goal is to develop algorithms and software to compute with high precision integrals with a geometric origin, especially periods of algebraic varieties, and to tackle applications in diophantine approximation, quantum field theory, and optimization.
+Its goal is to develop algorithms and software to compute with high precision integrals with a geometric origin, especially periods of algebraic varieties, and to tackle applications in diophantine approximation, quantum field theory, and optimization. - Postdoctoral fellowship from MathInGreaterParis.
+Claudia Fevola obtained a two-year postdoctoral fellowship hosted by MATHEXP and funded by the MathInGreaterParis Fellowship Programme, cofunded by Marie Sklodowska-Curie Actions H2020-MSCA-COFUND-2020.